Parity Quantum Optimization: Encoding Constraints: Digital Quantum Computing

+where $K$ is the number of physical qubits.
+For this example, fulfilling a side condition with target ${\langle c\rangle = 2k-n=-1}$, the Dicke state would be

-Figure~\ref{fig:QAOA} shows a comparison of this approach (denoted \textit{exchange}) with the fully parallelizable QAOA in the LHZ architecture introduced in \cite{QAOAWolfgang} (denoted \textit{penalty}), where each side condition is handled by adding an energy penalty to the cost function.
-We consider the optimization problem in Fig.~\ref{fig1}{(b)} with the same local fields as in Eq.\eqref{loc_fields_main}, and take into account all possible side conditions in either a row (e.g. ${s_1s_2+s_2s_3+s_2s_6}$) or a column (e.g. ${s_2s_3+s_3s_4+s_3s_5}$).
-For a fair comparison only the values ${c=\pm 1}$ are chosen as side conditions, because for ${c=\pm 3}$ the exchange term would have no effect on the state and would effectively reduce the problem size for the \textit{exchange} protocol to 6 qubits.
-The state $\ket{\psi_0}$ is initialized with the qubit in the first column (resp. row) of the side condition set to have ${\langle\sigma_i^{(z)}\rangle=-c}$ and the others to $c$.
-The qubits in $[U]$ are initialized in $\ket{+}$.
-The state for the \textit{penalty} protocol is given by
+Figure~\ref{fig:QAOA} shows a comparison of this approach (denoted \textit{exchange}) with the fully parallelizable QAOA in the LHZ architecture~\cite{lechner2015quantum} introduced in~\cite{QAOAWolfgang} (denoted \textit{penalty}), where each side condition is treated by adding an energy penalty to the cost function.
+We consider the optimization problem in Fig.~\ref{fig1}{(b)} with the same local fields as in Eq.~\eqref{loc_fields_main}, and take into account all possible side conditions in either a row (e.g., ${\sigma_{z}^{(1)}\sigma_{z}^{(2)}+\sigma_{z}^{(2)}\sigma_{z}^{(3)}+\sigma_{z}^{(2)}\sigma_{z}^{(6)}=c}$) or a column (e.g., ${\sigma_{z}^{(2)}\sigma_{z}^{(3)}+\sigma_{z}^{(3)}\sigma_{z}^{(4)}+\sigma_{z}^{(3)}\sigma_{z}^{(5)}=c}$) and a few additional side conditions which include 4 or 5 qubits (see Appendix~\ref{appendix_qaoa} for a complete list).
+Here, we explicitly show the performance for different geometries of side conditions for the QAOA because they directly influence the applied gate sequence and the performance.
+For a fair comparison only target values of $\langle c \rangle$ which do not uniquely define the state of the conditioned qubits are chosen as side conditions.
+Otherwise, the exchange term would have no effect and the problem size for the \textit{exchange} protocol would effectively be reduced to just the unconditioned qubits.
+The variational state for the \textit{penalty} protocol is given by